 You don’t have to have perfect weather to seek out family fun— there are plenty of kid-friendly NJ attractions throughout the state to entertain everyone in your family all year long.
-Whether it’s seeing lions roar at the Turtle Back Zoo to spending time on a real wartime battleship to hitting the snowy, year-round ski slope inside at American Dream, you can find a new place to explore or hit again (and again) with your crew.
+Whether it’s seeing lions roar at the Turtle Back Zoo, spending time on a real wartime battleship to hitting the rides, or seasonal attractions at Six Flags Great Adventure, you can find a new place to explore or hit again (and again) with your crew.
 Read on to find New Jersey attractions for tons of family fun in any season. (featured photo credit: @mymoments.jackie)

-NJ attractions for families that are guaranteed fun for kids (and parents) of all ages
+NJ attractions and things to do in NJ that are guaranteed fun for kids (and parents) of all ages

 The Turtle Back Zoo is a zoo made up of different animal habitats from the barnyard to the Great Plains, making it one of the best NJ attractions around.
-Over 33 animals make their home here in a hilly layout where they hang out in natural environments.
+Over 33 animals call this zoo home in a hilly layout where they hang out in natural environments.
 Littles will love the old-fashioned choo-choo that gives you a scenic ride around the adjoining pond and wooded areas.
 After, check out the African Adventure section, the newest part of the park, and features lions, giraffes, hyenas, and the recent addition of penguins, then enjoy some delicious shaved ice before heading home.

 560 Northfield Avenue, West Orange, NJ 07052

 New Jersey’s largest and most popular theme park, Six Flags Great Adventure and Wild Safari Drive-Through, should take a top seed on your fun bucket list for NJ attractions.
-The Wild Safari Drive-Through Adventure is open from March-November, and the main park opens in the spring and stays open in the autumn for fun Halloween and fall events.
+The Wild Safari Drive-Through Adventure is open from March-November, and the main park opens in the spring and stays primarily open through Christmas with events for Halloween and the holiday season.
 Aside from thrilling rides for kids of all ages, their drive-through safari allows the whole family to experience elephants, giraffes, lions, bears, and more—up close and personal, from the comfort and safety of your car.
-From May-September, get wet and wild at Six Flag’s water park, Hurricane Harbor, and spend the rest of the day sliding and splashing on the lazy river and in the pools.
+From May to September, get wet and wild at Six Flag’s water park, Hurricane Harbor, and spend the rest of the day sliding and splashing on the lazy river and pools.

 1 Six Flags Blvd, Jackson, NJ 08527